pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 ## Installing and deploying Pega Platform using Helm charts – 90 minutes

-To deploy Pega Platform by using Helm, customize the pega.yaml Helm chart that holds the specific settings for your deployment needs and then run a series of Helm commands to complete the deployment.
+To deploy Pega Platform by using Helm, customize the backing-services.yaml and pega.yaml Helm chart that hold the specific settings for your deployment needs and then run a series of Helm commands to complete the deployment.

 An installation with deployment will take about 90 minutes total, because a Pega Platform installation in your PostgreSQL database takes up to an hour.